AY2526S1-CS2103T-T14-4/tp/docs/UserGuide.md

 ## Features

-This section covers the list of commands and their usages.
+This section covers the list of commands and their usage.
 If you are experienced with the commands, you can refer to the [Command Summary](#command-summary) below for quicker reference.

 <box type="info" seamless>